iltommi/qdb-documentation/source/api/c.rst

 Adding entries
 -----------------

-Each entry is identified by an unique alias.
+Each entry is identified by a unique alias.
 You pass the alias as a null-terminated string.
-The alias may contain arbitrary characters but it's probably more convenient to use printable characters only.
+The alias must be a valid UTF-8 string.

 The content is a buffer containing arbitrary data.
 You need to specify the size of the content buffer.
 There is no built-in limit on the content's size; you just need to ensure you have enough free memory to allocate it at least once on the client side and on the server side.